Helping perfect your Curriculum Vitae

 “Brilliant team who helped with my application and were extremely patient and helpful.
 Special thanks to Rob Berezowy for all his help!”

-– Barney, Care Assistant at Bedford Borough Council
+– Barney, Cleaner at Bedford Borough Council

 “Karis at Adversa Recruitment is a pleasure to work with.
 I appreciate her positive, upbeat, calm and professional way of working.
 Karis is well organised and takes time to show that she cares about your progress."